nicolewallace09/readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  npm run
+  run test

   ## Usage
-  You run it in Node.js
+  Use this app on your command line with Node.js

   ## License
-  This project is license under mit
+  This project is license under MIT

   ## Contributing
-  Download Node.js, along with fs and iqurier
+  Download Node.js

   ## Tests
   If there are any issues, please run npm test